adutra/goalesce/README.md

   - If both values are structs, merge the structs recursively, field by field.
   - For other types (including slices), return the second value ("atomic" semantics).

-Note that by default, slices are merged with atomic semantics, that is, the second slice overwrites the first one completely.
+Note that by default, slices and arrays are merged with atomic semantics, that is, the second slice or array overwrites the first one completely if it is non-zero.
 It is possible to change this behavior, see examples below.
-Arrays, however, are always merged with by-index semantics.

-Both `DeepCopy` and `DeepMerge` can be called with a list of options to modify its default merging behavior.
+Both `DeepCopy` and `DeepMerge` can be called with a list of options to modify its default merging and copying behavior.
 See the documentation of each option for details.

 ## Using DeepCopy

-Using DeepCopy is extremely simple:
+Using `DeepCopy` is extremely simple:

 ### Copying atomic values